Arrival in Tinahely

 - From Dublin airport with the Citylink bus to the city centre

 - From the train station Dublin Heuston to Rathdrum by train.
-From here by bus or taxi to Tinahely (total approx. EUR 25.- to 30.-)
+From here by bus or taxi to Tinahely (total approx. CHF 30.- to 35.-)

 - From Marlay Park by bus to the city centre of Dublin